leanprover/lean4/library/init/init.md

 are set up to use "inhabited" however, so users should use that to declare that types have an element.
 Use "nonempty" in the hypothesis of a theorem when the theorem does not depend on the witness chosen.

+Module init.classical declares a choice axiom, and uses it to prove the excluded middle, propositional completeness, axiom of choice, and prove that the decidable class is trivial when the choice axiom is assumed.